Want to find out competitors’ keywords? Here’s how to find what keywords competitors use on their sites – and protect your own!

 - Show the absolute value of a keyword.
 Does it convert, at all?
 Imagine an ambiguous keyword.
 Eg “bass” – Is that bass fish or bass guitars?

 - Tell you what competitors’ message is, in their PPC or SEO listing.
 Are they promoting a deal or upmarket?
-Special feature or ease of use?
+Special features or ease of use?

 Solution (in principle): Find out how many competitors and how long competitors have been buying a keyword.
-If many of them have been advertising on it for a while, it’s effective.
+If any of them have been advertising on it for a while, it’s effective.

 Spyfu can do tell you that…